-System Warning Speaker Lead (4-pin SPEAKER)
+18. System Warning Speaker Lead (4 pin SPEAKER)

-This 4-pin connector connects to the case-mounted speaker and allows you to hear system beeps and warnings.
+This connector supplies the case-mounted speaker to sound system beeps and warnings.

-• System Message LED Lead (2-pin MLED)
+19. System Message LED Lead (2 pin MLED)

-This 2-pin connector is for the system message LED that indicates receipt of messages from a fax/modem.
+This connector supports the system message LED to indicate receipt of messages from a fax/modem.
 The normal status for this LED is ON, when there is no incoming data signal.
 The LED blinks when data is received.
 The system message LED feature requires an ACPI OS and driver support.

-System Management Interrupt Lead (2-pin SMI)
+20. System Management Interrupt Lead (2 pin SMI)

-This 2-pin connector allows you to manually place the system into a suspend mode, or "green" mode, where system activity is instantly decreased to save power and to expand the life of certain system components.
-Attach the case-mounted suspend switch to this 2-pin connector.
+This connector permits switching to suspend mode, or "Green" mode, in which system activity is instantly decreased to save power and to expand the life of certain system components.
+Attach the casemounted suspend switch this 2-pin connector.

-ATX Power Switch / Soft-Off Switch Lead (2-pin PWR)
+21. ATX Power Switch / Soft-Off Switch Lead (2 pin PWRSW)

-This connector connects a switch that controls the system power.
-Pressing the power switch turns the system between ON and SLEEP, or ON and SOFT OFF, depending on the BIOS or OS settings.
-Pressing the power switch while in the ON mode for more than 4 seconds turns the system OFF.
+The system power is controlled by a momentary switch attached to this connector.
+Pressing the button switches the system between ON and SLEEP, or ON and SOFT OFF, depending on the BIOS or OS settings.
+Pressing the button while in the ON mode for more than 4 seconds turns the system off.

-Reset Switch Lead (2-pin RESET)
+22. Reset Switch Lead (2-pin RESET)

-This 2-pin connector connects to the case-mounted reset switch for rebooting the system without turning off the system power.
+This connector supports the case-mounted reset switch for rebooting the system without turning off the power switch.